kabel42/ch32v003cpp/README.md

 works well with [minichlink](https://github.com/cnlohr/ch32v003fun/tree/master/minichlink)

 TODO:
+- more examples
+- more enums
+- try to force use of enums for some fields (things like GPIO mode field)
-- use c++ startup from [five-embeddeb](https://github.com/five-embeddev/riscv-scratchpad/tree/master/baremetal-startup-cxx/src)
+- maybe use c++ startup from [five-embeddeb](https://github.com/five-embeddev/riscv-scratchpad/tree/master/baremetal-startup-cxx/src)